hazelcast/hazelcast/hazelcast-documentation/src/ClusterQuorum.md

 #### Custom Quorum Resolvers
-Cluster Quorum gives an ability to provide custom quorum resolvers.
-With custom resolvers, instead of sticking to a fixed size, you can implement any quorum resolution logic of your own.
+Cluster Quorum lets you provide custom quorum resolvers.
+With custom resolvers, instead of sticking to a fixed size (as in calling `quorumConfig.setSize()` in the example above), you can implement any quorum resolution logic of your own to resolve the size.
 Cluster Quorum will call your quorum resolver when a quorum happens on the member.

-Your custom resolver must implement `QuorumResolver` interface that can be seen below.
+Your custom resolver must implement the `QuorumResolver` interface that can be seen below.

 ```java
 public interface QuorumResolver {